Digital Media

 - Submitting assignments electronically

-- Home access to files
+- Home access to files with VPN

 - Using aperture settings effectively